Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 This subsection is devoted to the proof of the following lemma, which implies the case $p=3$ of \Cref{lem:invertibility}.

 \begin{lemma} Let $D$ be a $2k$-edge-connected digraph of order $n \geq 4k+2$.
 If $D$ is not $(k,3)$-invertible, then it is a $k$-obstruction. \end{lemma}

 Before giving the main proof of \Cref{lemma:3_invertibility}, we give a preliminary result that will be reused in \Cref{sec:identifying_obstructions}.
-To this end, given a graph $G$ and an integer $k$, a subpartition $(X_1,\ldots,X_t)$ of $V(G)$ is called {\it $k$-regular} if $d_G(X_i)=k$ holds for all $i \in [t]$.
+To this end, given a graph $G$ and an integer $k$, a subpartition $(X_1,\ldots,X_r)$ of $V(G)$ is called {\it $k$-regular} if $d_G(X_i)=k$ holds for all $i \in [r]$.
 For some $X \subseteq V(G)$, a {\it $k$-regular partition} of $X$ is a partition of $X$ that is a $k$-regular subpartition of $V(G)$.
 We prove the following simple result. \begin{proposition} Let $k$ be a positive integer, $G$ a $k$-edge-connected graph and $X \subseteq V(G)$.
-Then the following two statements are equivalent: \begin{enumerate}[(i)] \item there exists a $k$-regular partition of $X$ in $G$, \item for every $x \in X$, there exists a set $S_x\subseteq X$ with $x \in S_x$ and $d_G(S_x)=k$. \end{enumerate} \end{proposition} \begin{proof} Clearly, $(i)$ implies $(ii)$.
-For the other direction, let $\Xcal = (X_1,\dots,X_r)$ be a minimum size collection such that $\bigcup_{i=1}^r X_i=X$ and, for every $i\in [r]$, we have $d_G(X_i) = k$.
-By $(ii)$, such a collection exists.
+Then the following two statements are equivalent: \begin{enumerate}[label=(\roman*)] \item there exists a $k$-regular partition of $X$ in $G$, \item for every $x \in X$, there exists a set $S_x\subseteq X$ with $x \in S_x$ and $d_G(S_x)=k$. \end{enumerate} \end{proposition} \begin{proof} Clearly, \ref{enumitem:eedqe:1} implies \ref{enumitem:eedqe:2}.
+For the other direction, let $\Xcal = \{X_1,\dots,X_r\}$ be a minimum-size set such that $\bigcup_{i=1}^r X_i=X$ and, for every $i\in [r]$, we have $d_G(X_i) = k$.
+Such a collection exists by \ref{enumitem:eedqe:2}.
 Moreover, if $\Xcal$ is a partition of $X$, there is nothing to prove.
 Assume that this is not the case, that is $X_i\cap X_j \neq \emptyset$ for some $i,j \in [r]$ with $i\neq j$.
 We then have